 A chair will be elected from within the Board for a duration of one year by a simple majority.
 The chair may stand again for election.
 A candidate for chair may not be self-nominated.
 The duties of the chair are to:

 Call regular board meetings announcing the date at least two weeks in advance and circulating an agenda at least one week in advance.
-Extraordinary board meetings require at least 24 hrs notice and will generally have only a single item of business (e.g. article)
+Extraordinary board meetings require at least 24 hrs notice and will generally have only a single item of business (e.g. disputed article)

 Raise urgent issues by email in between regular meetings If, following discussion, no consensus opinion has emerged within the Board, a simple vote may be called to decide the issue or an extraordinary board meeting called for further discussion and resolution.